yangshengaa/hsvm-relax/README.md

 ```

 where `--verbose` indicates printing the interior point progress summary and `--dump` indicates saving the trained model parameters.
 See [src/train.py](src/train.py) for a full lists of parameters.

+## Acknowledgement

+If you find this code useful, please consider citing our preprint:

+    @article{yang2024convex,
+      title={Convex Relaxation for Solving Large-Margin Classifiers in Hyperbolic Space},
+      author={Yang, Sheng and Liu, Peihan and Pehlevan, Cengiz},
+      journal={arXiv preprint arXiv:2405.17198},
+      year={2024}
+    }